John Conduitt: Personal life

 Shortly after his arrival back in England, he became acquainted with Sir Isaac Newton and his half-niece Catherine Barton.
 After what must have been a whirlwind romance, they applied to the Faculty Office for a licence, which was granted on 23 August 1717, to marry at St Paul's, Covent Garden.
 Catherine, then aged 38 years, described herself as 32 years old, Conduitt more correctly as about 30.
-Despite the licence, they instead married three days later on 26 August in her uncle's parish in the Russell Court Chapel in the church of St Martin in the Fields.
+Despite the licence, they instead married three days later on 26 August in her uncle's parish in the Russell Court Chapel in the parish of St Martin-in-the-Fields.
 Perhaps in an effort to dignify himself for his impending marriage to one of London's famous daughters, Conduitt obtained for himself a grant of arms from the College of Heralds on 16 August.

 The couple had one daughter, named after her mother, born 23 May 1721 and baptised in the same parish of St Martin's on 8 June.
 Partly as a result of his antiquarian interests, Conduitt was elected a Fellow of the Royal Society on 1 December 1718, proposed by the president, and his uncle by marriage, Sir Isaac Newton.
-Sir Isaac Newton took up residence at Cranbury with his niece and her husband until his death in 1727 towards the end of his life.
+Sir Isaac Newton took up residence at Cranbury towards the end of his life, with his niece and her husband until his death in 1727.